Super07s/MC-App/README.md

 # MC-App
-app this is the code for my programming assignment
+This is a code for an app in my programming assignment